 Who Should I Send a Thank-You Letter To?

 To help you write a more effective thank-you email, we have prepared two templates with different styles.
-Each of these templates should serve as a guide for the thank-you note that you write to an interviewer.
+Each of these templates should serve as a guide for the note that you write to an interviewer.

 Short thank-you letter